bevyengine/rfcs/implementation_details.md

 Now, if you're thinking that's wasteful, the "if mispredicted" gives you a false sense of security.
 If I make a game and claim it can rollback 250ms, that basically should mean *any* 250ms, with no stuttering.
 If clients *always* rollback and re-sim, it'll be easier to profile and optimize for that.
 As a bonus, clients never need to store old predicted states.

-Constant rollbacks may sound expensive, but there were games with rollback running on the original Playstation over 20 years ago.
+Constant rollbacks may sound too expensive, but there were games with rollback running on the original Playstation over 20 years ago.

+## Delta Compression
+TBD

+## Interest Management
+TBD

+## Messages
+Messages are best for sending global alerts and any gameplay mechanics you explicitly want modeled as request-reply (or one-way) interactions.
+They can be reliable or unreliable.

+TBD